vouch-opensource/mcumgr-client/README.md

 # mcumgr-client

 This is a Rust program to run mcumgr commands, used for example for Zephyr, for uploading firmware updates from a PC to an embedded device.
-It is an alternative to [the mcumgr Go program](https://github.com/apache/mynewt-mcumgr-cli).
+It is a faster alternative to [the mcumgr Go program](https://github.com/apache/mynewt-mcumgr-cli).

 ## Download